tolo/result_notifier/README.md

 # Result Notifier

-**Pragmatic quality-of-life enhancements of vanilla Flutter state management - simply [lagom](https://en.wikipedia.org/wiki/Lagom).**
+**Pragmatic quality-of-life enhancements to vanilla Flutter state management - simply [lagom](https://en.wikipedia.org/wiki/Lagom).**

 ![result_notifier.png](https://raw.githubusercontent.com/tolo/result_notifier/main/doc/assets/result_notifier.jpg)

 **Result Notifier** is a simple and modest package for enhancing the state management that Flutter already provides out of the box.
 In other words, it's based on familiar and platform-native concepts, rather than introducing new abstractions and mental models.
-In fact, the package really is little more than a few additions to [ValueNotifier](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) and[ChangeNotifier](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) (ok, perhaps slightly more than a few, but nothing crazy).
+In fact, the package really is little more than a few additions to [ValueNotifier](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) and [ChangeNotifier](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) (ok, perhaps slightly more than a few, but nothing crazy).
 As the name of this package alludes to, one of the most important additions is the concept of a **Result** type, which can represent either some **Data**, an **Error** or a **Loading** state.

 [![style: lint](https://img.shields.io/badge/style-lint-4BC0F5.svg)](https://pub.dev/packages/lint)

+_**Note: v0.5.0 contains breaking changes - see [changelog](https://pub.dev/packages/result_notifier/changelog).**_

 ## The essence of Result Notifier